Card Payments on Palma's City Buses: A Small Ritual, Big Relief

 What can EMT do to ensure the rollout is well received?
 First: clear, multilingual notices at stops and on buses (Catalan, Spanish, English, German) and simple step-by-step instructions on the device.
 Second: temporary contact personnel at major hubs like Estació Intermodal or the port to help the first time.
 Third: clear information on refunds for old tickets and customer service opening hours so no one arrives at a closed door.

-For the medium-term view, it would make sense to further develop digital payment options: unified apps, combined tickets for bus and metro, and the ability to store payment methods in regional services.
+For the medium-term view, it would make sense to further develop digital payment options: One card for all of Mallorca, and the ability to store payment methods in regional services.
 That would be practical for locals and tourists alike and would truly complete fare integration in the Balearics.

 You can already notice small changes on the street: stops look tidier, boarding is smoother, and in cafes along Avinguda Jaume III passersby talk about how straightforward card payment has become.
 Not every innovation is spectacular, but these small everyday conveniences add up — especially in a city that lives from commuters and visitors.